For those who choose to lease their vehicles, one of the distinct advantages over traditional financing is the shorter terms associated with leasing.

 Ask yourself, how long can I lease?
 That’s right – ask yourself this question.
 It is, after all, YOUR lease contract.

 Most lessors have standard minimum and maximum lease terms, but you are free to choose the length of your contract as long as it fits within those parameters.
 And only you know what fits your lifestyle needs.

-For example, a friend of mine just graduated from college and needed a vehicle.
-He knows that in a couple years he’s going to be in the market for a larger vehicle.
-In the interim, he was looking for something contemporary and stylish, yet affordable.
-He leased a Chrysler 200 for 30 months.
+For example, a friend of mine recently graduated from college and needed a vehicle.
+She knows that in a couple years she’s going to be in the market for a larger vehicle.
+In the interim, she was looking for something contemporary and stylish, yet affordable – a good city vehicle.
+She leased a FIAT® 500c for 24 months.

-Why was leasing the perfect choice for him?
-Well, it fit all his criteria, of course.
+Why was leasing the perfect choice for her?
+Well, it fit all of her criteria, of course.
 Then there were those added benefits that I briefly mentioned earlier …

-The options and flexibility of leasing today make it more attractive than ever, lending to its growing popularity.
-If you’re in the market for a new vehicle, your Chrysler dealer can help structure a lease that works for you.
+In the meantime, if you’re in the market for a new vehicle, your FCA US LLC dealer can help structure a lease that works for you.